 Nutrients Required To Help A Child Grow Taller

 During growth years, children need a well-balanced diet and exercise for their overall growth.
-However, there are some specific nutrients that are required in increased amounts to ensure an increase in height.
+There are some specific nutrients that are required in increased amounts to ensure an increase in height.

 - Protein: The reference value for protein intake is 0.9 g/kg/day for boys (3-18 years) and girls (3-15 years) (4).
 Ensure to provide the recommended amount from a variety of sources, especially those with high protein content.